 You can use very tall pots, buckets, recovery bins or bags.
 For this DIY cultivation at home, a lot of fertile soil (universal soil) and potatoes to germinate will be enough.

-Half fill the bag with fertile soil.
-Place the potatoes to be grown on top of each other, spaced at most from each other and cover them with another topsoil.
-During the growth of the potatoes in the sack, if new roots appear on the surface, cover with other soil.
+Half-fill the bag with fertile soil.
+Place the potatoes to be grown on top of each other, spaced at most from each other, and cover them with another topsoil.
+During the growth of the potatoes in the sack, if new roots appear on the surface, cover them with other soil.